 One-Point Rubric: Mastery is Mastery, the Rest Need Specific Feedback

 We use the Canvas Learning Management System at Miami.
-I input all of my learning objectives as well as rubrics and point values into Canvas before assignments are launched so students can see what is required of them and how they will earn points.
+I input all of my learning objectives and rubrics, and point values into Canvas before assignments are launched so students can see what is required of them and how they will earn points.
 When I grade projects in Canvas, this is what I see.

 When I evaluate work using a one-point rubric, I do not have to give detailed feedback when learners achieve mastery.
 After all—if they mastered something, they mastered it!
-However, in cases where learners went above and beyond (exemplary) or are on their way to mastery (developing, beginning, etc.) detailed feedback is warranted.
-These are cases when I can tell learners why their work is more than I ever expected and also ways their work could improve as they approach mastery.
+However, in cases where learners went above and beyond (exemplary) or are on their way to mastery (developing, beginning, etc.), detailed feedback is warranted.
+These are cases when I can tell learners why their work is more than I ever expected and how their work could improve as they approach mastery.